idaholab/moose/modules/solid_mechanics/doc/content/source/auxkernels/RankTwoAux.md

 - +Elemental Constant Monomial+ Using an AuxVariable with `family = MONOMIAL` and `order = CONSTANT` will give a constant value of the AuxVariable for the entire element, which is computed by taking a volume-weighted average of the integration point quantities.
-This is the default option using TensorMechanics Action and requires the least computational cost.
+This is the default option using SolidMechanics Action and requires the least computational cost.
 - +Elemental Higher-order Monomial+ Using an AuxVariable with `family = MONOMIAL` and `order = FIRST` or higher will result in fields that vary linearly (or with higher order) within each element.
 Because the Exodus mesh format does not support higher-order elemental variables, these AuxVariables are output by libMesh as nodal variables for visualization